borkxs/svg-react-loader/README.md

 the resource will override those given for the loader.

 `name`: `displayName` to use for the compiled component.
-Defaults to using the resource's file name, capitalized and camelCased. ex. `"?name=MyIcon"`
+Defaults to using the resource's file name, capitalized and camelCased (it's actually supporting PascalCased). ex. `"?name=MyIcon"`

 `tag`: Override the root-level tag.
 If given, will blow-away any attributes given for the tag. ex.: `"?tag=symbol"`